 ← All services

-Most digital assistants ask too much — like full system access — or do too little.
-Kanso is our AI productivity platform that strips away the noise so you can focus on what actually matters.
+Most digital assistants ask too much — like full system access — or do too little. kanso is our AI productivity platform that strips away the noise so you can focus on what actually matters.

-Running a team that has already started working alongside AI agents — or knows it will soon — and need tools designed for that reality rather than adapted from last decade's HRIS.
+Visit huManagerRunning a team that has already started working alongside AI agents — or knows it will soon — and need tools designed for that reality rather than adapted from last decade's HRIS.

-Done with AI tools that ask for everything and deliver noise.
-Kanso is for people who want AI that respects their attention and works with how they already think.
+Done with AI tools that ask for everything and deliver noise. kanso is for people who want AI that respects their attention and works with how they already think.

 Sometimes client work turns into a product.
 If you've hit a problem that shouldn't exist and can't find a tool that solves it, we want to hear about it.